Board and Staff

 In her free time, Yectlie is an avid traveler, always seeking to explore new cultures and savor diverse cuisines.
 This love for cultural experiences fuels her passion for a world where everyone has the opportunity to thrive and enjoy the richness of our global community.

-Bee (she/her) is the Intake Associate and supports ACCESS’ bilingual Healthline to further our mission, vision and values through our direct service work.
+Bee (she/her) is the Intake Coordinator and supports ACCESS’ bilingual Healthline to further our mission, vision and values through our direct service work.
 She is one of the first people to speak with our new callers and thoughtfully listens to their needs.
-Bee works closely with our Practical Support team to coordinate callers in having their procedural and practical support needs covered.
+Bee works closely with our Healthline Associates to coordinate callers in having their procedural and practical support needs covered.

 Sasha first got her footing in reproductive justice and sexual education through her studies and work experience at Hampshire College in Massachusetts.
 There she studied Anthropology and Women’s Studies and worked as a peer educator in her campus’s Wellness Center, where she facilitated workshops and distributed safer sex supplies by bike.
 She began volunteering with ACCESS RJ in 2019 and in 2020, took a full time staff position as the bilingual Healthline Coordinator.
 Now the Practical Support Manager and co-manager of the Healthline, Sasha spends her days getting callers where they need to go, improving internal systems to support the coordination of those journeys, and thinking about the many ways we can care for one another.
 In addition to reproductive justice, Sasha adores reading novels, frolicing in the sun, and dancing to reggaeton.

-Michelle (she/her) is the Practical Support Associate at ACCESS REPRODUCTIVE JUSTICE.
+Michelle (she/her) is one of our Healthline Associates at ACCESS REPRODUCTIVE JUSTICE.
 She offers nonjudgemental information to ACCESS’ callers to provide support with the full range of their practical support needs.
-She also coordinates our Practical Support Volunteer Network and team to ensure our callers needs are taken care of.
+She also coordinates with our Practical Support Volunteer Network and team to ensure our callers needs are taken care of.
 Michelle also works with our larger network of clinics, abortion funds, and other procedural/practical organizations to collaborate in supporting callers as they navigate barriers both within and outside of California.

 Daisy (she/ella) is the Development and Communications Manager at ACCESS REPRODUCTIVE JUSTICE.
 She has worked as a passionate advocate for multiple organizations at the intersection of reproductive and environmental justice.
 Most recently, Daisy served as the Program Manager for the Department on the Status of Women.
 She is also the former Public Affairs Officer for Planned Parenthood Northern California, serving as a key government relations liaison between elected officials and San Francisco’s diverse communities, while also advancing access to reproductive and sexual health resources.